thasup/microservices-ecommerce/README.md

       - run: docker push <YOUR_ACCOUNT_NAME>/<YOUR_IMAGE_NAME>
 ```

+8. generate another new access token on Digital Ocean for authentication via Github Action, go to _API_ menu then click _generate new token_, set expiration date and enable both read and write scopes, copy the _token code_ for use in the next step as a `DIGITALOCEAN_ACCESS_TOKEN`

-6. add github action secrets for _docker credentials_ and _digitalocean access token key_ at security setting in repository
+9. add github action secrets for _docker credentials_ and _digitalocean access token key_ at security setting in repository
 ```
 DIGITALOCEAN_ACCESS_TOKEN =
 DOCKER_USERNAME =
 DOCKER_PASSWORD =
 ```

-7. edit files in every services then commit code to the _main_ branch for triggering **Github Action workflows** to build and push all images to your Docker Hub
+10. edit files in every services then commit code to the _main_ branch for triggering **Github Action workflows** to build and push all images to your Docker Hub

-8. install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean) to create **DigitalOcean Load Balancer**
+11. install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean) to automatically create **DigitalOcean Load Balancer**

-9. separate k8s folder to k8s-dev and k8s-prod then copy `ingress-srv.yaml` file to both folders and edit host URL to a new domain name
+12. separate k8s folder to k8s-dev and k8s-prod then copy `ingress-srv.yaml` file to both folders and edit host URL to a new domain name

-10. create github workflow for telling kubernetes cluster to use images we built by adding these lines
+13. create github workflow for telling kubernetes cluster to use images we built by adding these lines

 ```
 - uses: digitalocean/action-doctl@v2